apache/sedona/README.md

 GeoSpark supports two Spatial Indexes, Quad-Tree and R-Tree.
 There are two methods in GeoSpark can create a desired Spatial Index.

 1. Instantialize SpatialIndexRDDs like PointIndexRDD, RectangleIndexRDD or PolygonIndexRDD.
 GeoSpark will create Spatial Index and cache it in memory automatically.
-2. Call SpatialJoinQueryWithIndex in SpatialRDDs and specify IndexName in the parameters.
+2. Call SpatialJoinQueryWithIndex in SpatialRDDs like PointRDD, RectangleRDD or PolygonRDD and specify IndexName in the parameters.
 GeoSpark will create local spatial index on each machine on-the-fly when it does spatial join query.

 ## Main functionality checklist